 Nitakusaidia kutafuta kazi.
 I will help you to look for work.

 Watumaini kuendelea na masomo?
-Do you hope to continue with
+Do you hope to continue with the studies?

 2. The infinitive is used as the second of two verbs in a sentence if the subject of both is the same and there is no reference to the order of the actions.
 The tense used in the first verb also applies to the infinitive.
 With negative tenses the connecting word wala is used rather than na.